wherrylab/smanne07.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: Wherry Lab computational page
-subtitle: Wherry Lab computational page
+subtitle:
 ---

 This is a place for information about the computational biology tools/resources for the WherryLab.